 Solution 3: Remove the Phone Case

-Your phone’s case can cause an obstruction for the GPS.
+Your phone’s case can cause an obstruction to the GPS.
 It may end up showing the wrong location or it may not work at all if the case is causing a problem, so try removing the case of your phone and check if the GPS works fine.
 If your problem is fixed then you know that the case was the culprit.
 You may want to invest in a case that does not obstruct your phone’s GPS or better still, don’t use a case at all.